 Timing plays a big role in melatonin’s success.
 Generally, taking it 30–60 minutes before bedtime aligns best with most people’s circadian rhythm.
 However, factors like personal sensitivity, supplement type, and your reason for using melatonin (e.g., jet lag, shift work) can influence the ideal schedule.
 It’s often best to experiment with lower doses and adjust the timing based on how your body responds.

-Who Should and Shouldn’t Take Melatonin?
+Who Should & Shouldn’t Take Melatonin: Safety Guide

 Melatonin is typically safe for short-term use in healthy adults, but anyone with underlying health conditions, those who are pregnant or breastfeeding, or people taking certain medications should talk to a healthcare provider first.
 Children and older adults should also consult a professional to ensure melatonin is appropriate and to determine the safest dose.

 Is Melatonin Safe for Everyone?
-Special Considerations
+Precautions & Special Cases

 Melatonin is usually well-tolerated, but it can interact with medications like blood thinners, immunosuppressants, or birth control.
 Individuals with conditions such as diabetes, high blood pressure, or autoimmune disorders should also be cautious about melatonin for blood pressure.
 In addition, pregnant or breastfeeding women should avoid melatonin unless advised otherwise by a doctor, since research on its effects in these situations is limited.